 The Secured Notes include terms that provide the Investors seniority over other unsecured obligations in any settlement negotiations in the event of liquidation.
 Additionally, the Secured Notes contain redemption features in the event of default or a fundamental change in control that would make the Secured Notes immediately callable at a predetermined rate as described in the Secured Notes.
 The redemption features are settled in cash.
-As of March 31, 2024, the Company has not included the effect of an event of default or the effect of a fundamental change in control in the valuation of the Secured Notes, as the Company believes the likelihood of these occurring to be remote.
-The Company will continue to monitor the likelihood of these events in future reporting periods.
+As of June 30, 2024, the Company has not included the effect of an event of default or the effect of a fundamental change in control in the valuation of the Secured Notes.
+The Company will continue to monitor the likelihood of these events and associated impact on the valuation of the Secured Notes in future reporting periods.